The most extensive and powerful robot control system on the planet

 Project: open/save project files.

 Macro: you can write/edit macro commands, which are strings sent to the controller.
-Seven wide buttons are available for this.
-In the example above you can see three buttons programmed with 19200 baud, 56000 baud and CONTINUOUS mode.
-Just by pressing the 56000 button for example the controller will be sent a string, which changes its baud rate to 56000.
+Ten wide buttons are available for this.
+In the example above you can see three buttons programmed with the commands ROBOFORTH DE-ENERGIZE and ALIGN.

 View: changes which tool bars show.